mscastillo/NG2B/NG2B.md

 ## How to manage RSA keys for authentication?

 Using `ssh-keygen` you can generate private-public key pairs.
-Don’t use a *passphrase* to avoid user monitoring every time you want to login.
+Donb t use a *passphrase* to avoid user monitoring every time you want to login.

 ```bash
 ssh ms2188@runic